b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 5 (Evidence Processing).md

 • A virtual machine recognizes components of the physical machine it’s loaded on
 – Virtual OS is limited by the physical machine’s OS as behaviour of virtual OS could be affected by physical machine’s OS (i.e certain operations may be blocked)

+• In digital forensics
+– Virtual machines make it possible to restore a suspect drive on your virtual machine
+• Test can be performed and run nonstandard software the suspect might have loaded • From a network forensics standpoint, you need to be aware of some potential issues, such as: – A virtual machine used to attack another system or network. – File slack, unallocated space, and so forth don’t exist on a virtual machine, so many standard items don’t work on virtual drives.